ml995/ml995.github.io/_posts/2023-03-08-nearest_neighbor.md

 ---
-title: 'Expected Number of Points Whose Nearest Neighbor of Nearest Neighbor is itself'
+title: 'Expected Number of Points Whose Neighbor of Neighbor is itself'
 date: 2023-03-08
-permalink: /posts/2023/03/nearest_neighbor_of_nearest_neighbor/
+permalink: /posts/2023/03/neighbor_of_neighbor/
 tags:
   - probability
 ---